 Goal Zones have a limit as to how many points they can take before they are destroyed.
-The first Goal Zones at the end of the lanes will disappear after taking in 80 points, the second Goal Zones in the middle can take 100 points, and the final Goal Zone near a team's base can take an infinite number of points.
+The first Goal Zones at the end of the lanes get destroyed after taking in 80 points, the second Goal Zones in the middle can take 100 points, and the final Goal Zone near a team's base can take an infinite number of points.

 Note that the excess points you scored when destroying a Goal Zone will still be counted in the final tally.
 This means that even when you score 50 Aeos Energy at a Goal Zone that only needs 1 to be destroyed, the game will count the full 50 points!

 The first Goal Zone in a lane must be destroyed first before you can score points at the second and last Goal Zone.
 This prevents teams from performing Backdoor plays.

 Goal Zones you can score are highlighted with their respective color, while the ones that cannot be scored yet are greyed out on the minimap.

 |Level||Max Aeos Energy|